 - Teaching and Learning the school has a range of initiatives and activities that promote the spiritual, moral, social and cultural needs of our pupils and are aimed at protecting them from radicalisation and extremist influences.
 The school delivers information to parents about the SMSC and PSHCEE curriculum and also asks parents to be aware of the cyber use of their children at home.
 The school has systems in place to safeguard students using extremist websites.
 The school provides a safe environment for dialogue around controversial issues and how to handle them sensitively with primary age children.
-Extremist speakers will not be invited to the school. - 11 Child Missing Education: All children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
+Extremist speakers will not be invited to the school. - Child Missing Education: All children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
 Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area. - 11.1 A child going missing from education is a potential indicator of abuse or neglect.
-School staff should follow the school's procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future. - 11.2 Avalon school will ensure that there are appropriate safeguarding policies, procedures and responses for children who go missing from education, particularly on repeat occasions.
+School and college staff should follow the school's or college's procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future. - 11.2 Avalon school will ensure that there are appropriate child protection and safeguarding policies, procedures and responses for children who go missing from education, particularly children who are 'absent' from education, particularly on repeat occasions or for prolonged periods.
 It is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, FGM and forced marriage.

 The law requires all schools to have an admission register and, with the exception of schools where all pupils are boarders, an attendance register.
 All pupils must be placed on both registers.
 An appropriated response is made when a child has poor attendance or is regularly missing education.
+Missing Education guidance is here.